sleemanj/Low-Power/README.md

 ### Low-Power
 Lightweight low power library for Arduino with Atmega328PB support.
-This is a fork of the <a href="https://github.com/rocketscream/Low-Power">official Low-Power library from rocketscream version 1.60</a> with added Atmega328PB support.
+This is a fork of the <a href="https://github.com/rocketscream/Low-Power">official Low-Power library from rocketscream version 1.60</a> with added Atmega328PB support.<br/>
+It is maintained by <a href="https://www.canique.com">canique.com</a> and used for its MK20 Arduino board with Atmega328PB.

 Version: 1.70